What to do if…

 Important note

-This is general information, not medical or legal advice.
-Surrogate decision rules and documents like POLST/MOLST vary by state and by hospital policy.
-Ask the care team to document who the decision-maker is and what the agreed plan includes and excludes.
+This is general information, not medical, legal, financial, therapeutic, or other professional advice.
+Rules about surrogate decision-making and forms such as POLST or MOLST vary by state.
+Ask the care team to document who is authorized to speak and what the agreed plan includes.

 Additional Resources